To create a new sudo user in linux, you need to log in with the root user.

 So for creating the user login to your server with putty with the root user.

-Step2: Create a new user in the Linux (Ubuntu)
+Create a user in the Linux (Ubuntu)

 You can also execute the same commands which can’t be run with regular users, with the sudo user once you create one